yunus/SDP/README.md

 ## Installation

-Although I have implemented SDP (=SCD) as a gem I have never tried to use it as a gem.
+Although I have implemented SDP  as a gem I have never tried to use it as a gem.

 What I do is: